Hereditary politicians: Difference from political dynasty

 An example of political dynasty which might look similar to hereditary politics is the Ampatuan family in the Philippines.
-A prominent political family in Maguindanao, a province in southern Philippines, the Ampatuans exercised great power in the region.
+A prominent political family in Maguindanao, a former province in the southern Philippines, the Ampatuans exercised great power in the region.
 Its patriarch named Andal Sr. was elected as governor from 2001 to 2008.
 During the 2007 general elections, he ran unopposed.
 Meanwhile, his son Zaldy Ampatuan was in office as governor of the ARMM, an administrative region where Maguindanao belongs, from 2005 to 2009.

 Another of Andal's sons, former mayor of Datu Unsay Andal Jr., was supposed to run as governor of Maguindanao during the 2010 general elections.
 However, the whole Ampatuan family came under fire after their political rival Esmael Mangudadatu was ambushed along with over 50 people that included journalists, lawyers, relatives and civilians who happened to be on the same place.
 Mangudadatu and his convoy was about to file his certificate of candidacy to run against Ampatuan for the gubernatorial office when they were reportedly attacked by 100 armed men.
 An estimated 58 individuals were killed during the incident, including 32 journalists.
 Dubbed as the "single deadliest event for the press" since the CPJ started keeping records, this incident prevented the younger Ampatuan from running for office and resulted to his incarceration.